vettom/Aws-Eks-SecretsManager/README.md

   - secretName: Name of the secret to be created in k8s
   - data.objectName: Name of the secretObject/Alias to retrieve data from
   - key: Name of the key with in k8s secret to be used for storing retrieved data.

+  Above configuration will create k8s secret called 'myusername' with value of username in key 'username'. k8s secret 'mysecrets' will contain all objects in Mysecrets under k8s secret key 'mysecrets'